emschu/oerc/README.md

 ... is a software project to locally store, view and search the program data of public-law ("öffentlich-rechtliche") TV stations in Germany, Austria and Switzerland.

-`oerc` needs a single PostgreSQL database and some configuration options to get ready.

-While `oerc` is a command-line tool only, a built-in web application is provided for you at `127.0.0.1:8080` (*default*) if you run `oerc server`.
+While `oerc` is a command-line tool only, a built-in web application is provided at `127.0.0.1:8080` (*default*) if you run `oerc server`.

-## Prerequisites

-- Go 1.24+
-- PostgreSQL 12+

 ### Commands

-- **Collecting TV program data** of 28 TV channels (`oerc fetch`)
+- **Collecting TV program data** of 27 TV channels (`oerc fetch`)
 - **Search for interesting program** items by looking for your own keywords (`oerc search`)
-- Running an **HTTP server** to access program data in a simple Web-UI (`oerc server`)
+- Running an **HTTP server** to access program data in a simple web UI (`oerc server`)
+- Find overlaps in data or program changes (`oerc overlap-check`)
-- By default, the server contains a small **client web application** for your browser to view the program data and your personal program recommendations
+- By default, the server contains a **client web application** for your browser to view the program data and your personal program recommendations
-- Support of XmlTV via CLI and HTTP Api
+- Support of XMLTV via CLI and HTTP API

-With the help of `oerc` you can build and use your own private TV program recommendation tool while ALL information is processed and kept locally.
+Using `oerc`, you can build and use your own private TV program recommendation tool while ALL information is processed and kept locally.

 This project is written in Golang, and it is *AGPL v3* licensed.
 You are encouraged to participate and improve functionality.
 [Just create a GitHub issue!](https://github.com/emschu/oerc/issues)

-The focus of this project lies in providing program data for individuals - ready to be enriched, searched or analysed as long as there is no (real) Open Data policy of the public-law sector.
+The focus of this project lies in providing program data for individuals - ready to be enriched, searched or analyzed as long as there is no (real) Open Data policy of the public-law sector.

 At the moment it's not intended to create links between program data and Media(thek) information.
-If you are looking for this have a look at [similar projects](#similar-projects).
+If you are looking for this, have a look at [similar projects](#similar-projects).

-*Note 1:* This server and client software is not ready to be used directly in the internet without further changes.
+*Note 1:* This server and client software is not ready to be used directly on the internet without further changes.
-It is recommended to use it locally only or in protected environments and don't expose it to the internet.
+It is recommended to use it locally only or in protected environments and not to expose it to the internet.

-*Note 2*: Unfortunately the public-law web pages this software needs to access are restricted to certain geographic IP regions in general.
+*Note 2*: Unfortunately, the public-law web pages this software needs to access are restricted to certain geographic IP regions in general.

 **Current software quality: Beta**